Was it worth taking part?

 Where are they now?

-Andrew Jamieson is graduating on Saturday and has a few holidays lined up before he starts his Asda Graduate Scheme in September.
+Andrew has graduated and has a few holidays lined up before he starts his Asda graduate scheme in September.